 After official receipt and determination of acceptability of all proposals, a selection team will be convened to evaluate the most responsive and responsible proposals.
-Each proposal will be evaluated according to the following evaluation factors and their relative importance designated by a number of point totaling 100.
+Each proposal will be evaluated according to the following evaluation factors and their relative importance designated by a number of points totaling 100.

 a.
-The alignment of its organizational vision, mission and purpose with the vision and mission of GBHWC, and goals and objectives of the PEACE PFS grant 10 points b.
-The organization's established experience and credibility in the community to carry out complex grant requirements based on documentation and past relevant experience with financial management and service delivery 15 points c.
-The organization's level of knowledge, understanding and commitment for capacity building and technical assistance to address Guam's priorities for behavioral health promotion and substance abuse prevention, to include high-risk and high-need populations, existing health disparities and evidence-based strategies 20 points d.
-The completeness and realistic thoroughness in the Strategic Action Plan that the subrecipient will undertake to accomplish the assigned Grant Objectives, and manage and operate the required services and deliverables in the Scope of Work.
-30 points e.
-Schedule of activities and timelines, including its commitment to the 5- Step Strategic Prevention Framework 15 points f.
-The personnel, software tools, and equipment to perform the services are currently available or demonstrated to be available at the time of 10 points subaward.
+The alignment of its organizational vision, mission and purpose with the vision and mission of GBHWC, and goals and objectives of the PEACE 10 points PFS grant b.
+The organization's established experience and credibility in the 15 points community to carry out complex grant requirements based on documentation and past relevant experience with financial management and service delivery c.
+The organization's level of knowledge, understanding and commitment 20 points for capacity building and technical assistance to address Guam's priorities for behavioral health promotion and substance abuse prevention, to include high-risk and high-need populations, existing health disparities and evidence-based strategies d.
+The completeness and realistic thoroughness in the Strategic Action Plan 30 points that the subrecipient will undertake to accomplish the assigned Grant Objectives, and manage and operate the required services and deliverables in the Scope of Work. e.
+Schedule of activities and timelines, including its commitment to the 5- 15 points Step Strategic Prevention Framework f.
+The personnel, software tools, and equipment to perform the services 10 points are currently available or demonstrated to be available at the time of subaward.
 TOTAL 100 points